 Salt can kill any plant, so make sure to only apply it to the weeds.
 To ensure that you don’t accidentally affect other plants around the weed, mix water and salt together and spray directly on the weed.

 Salt is one of the most affordable means for weed prevention and will achieve your goals without much effort on your part at all.

 10. Rubbing Alcohol

 It should come as no surprise that rubbing alcohol is the same way!
-Mix equal parts in a bottle and spray directly to the weeds for best results.
+Mix equal parts in a bottle and spray directly on the weeds for the best results.

 If you are dealing with unwanted dandelions or watercress in your garden, consider picking them and saving them to eat later on in your salad.

-It might sound like a crazy suggestion but these weeds are edible and actually do a nice job at sprucing up your boring salad!
+It might sound like a crazy suggestion, but these weeds are edible and actually do a nice job of sprucing up your boring salad!
 Make sure they haven’t been treated with chemicals before consuming them.